mynaparrot/plugNmeet-recorder/README.md

 *   **`main_path`**: This should be the same as `recording_files_path` in your `plugnmeet-server`'s `config.yaml`.
 *   **`plugNmeet_info`**: Update this section with your plugNmeet server details.

 **Important:** If you use NFS or other network-mounted storage for recordings, ensure both the recorder and the `plugnmeet-server` can access the storage path.
-Otherwise, users won't be able to download recordings.
+Otherwise, users' won't be able to download recordings.

 ### Multi-server Deployment